hermes2507/renterialab.com/_posts/works/2026-03-17-twitter-claude.md

 icon: smile
 ---

 My Twitter account is dead.
 What remains is an archive, half-record, half-ruin.
-Two selections are presented.
+Two selections are presented accompained by a lexicon.
 The first gathers the most creative transmissions: aphorisms, thought experiments, accidental poems.
 The second collects the most controversial: the statements that burned bridges, alienated colleagues, or simply said the unsayable without the courtesy of softening it.

 Read them as you would read signals intercepted from a dead star.